History of Tamil Nadu: Age of empires (600–1300)

 The medieval period of the history of the Tamil country saw the rise and fall of many kingdoms, some of whom went on to the extent of empires, exerting influences both in India and overseas.
 The Cholas who were very active during the Sangam age were entirely absent during the first few centuries.
 The period started with the rivalry between the Pandyas and the Pallavas, which in turn caused the revival of the Cholas.
-The Cholas went on to becoming a great power.
+The Cholas went on to become a great power.
 Their decline saw the brief resurgence of the Pandyas.
 This period was also that of the re-invigorated Hinduism during which temple building and religious literature were at their best.

 The Hindu sects Saivism and Vaishnavism became dominant, replacing the prevalence of Jainism and Buddhism of the previous era.
 Saivism was patronised more by the Chola kings and became more or less a state religion.
 Some of the earliest temples that are still standing were built during this period by the Pallavas.
 The rock-cut temples in Mamallapuram and the majestic Kailasanatha and Vaikuntaperumal temples of Kanchipuram stand testament to the Pallava art.
 The Cholas, utilising their prodigious wealth earned through their extensive conquests, built long-lasting stone temples including the great Brihadisvara temple of Thanjavur and exquisite bronze sculptures.
 Temples dedicated to Siva and Vishnu received liberal donations of money, jewels, animals, and land, and thereby became powerful economic institutions.
 Mutharaiyar who ruled the central part of Tamil Nadu between 600 - 900 CE.
 The Cauvery Delta regions were mostly ruled by the Muthraiyar Kings having Woraiyur as their Capital.
 Vijayalayachola conquered Tanjore from Dhancheya Muhuraiyar King who established the Tanjore City.
 Among the noted Muthariyar King, Perumbidugu alias Swaran Maran Muthraiyar who conquered consequently 14 battles and known as the Emperor in Tamil Nadu (Perarasar).
 He and his ancestors built many cave temples in Tiruchirappalli and Pudukottai regions.
 Among them Kuvavan Sathan alias Videl Vidugu Muthraiyar built many cave temples in Pudukottai Region.
 Mutharaiyars and ancestors are known as Muthuraja in central of part of Tamil Nadu particularly Tiruchirappalli.
-Reference : Mutharaiyar Dynasty wikipedia.org.